annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/README.md

 - **Preserve Hierarchy**: The source folder structure from each iteration is replicated at the destination.
 Each iteration preserves the hierarchy of the processed files and directories.
 *Example usecase*: Iterations handle data for different years, and you want to retain year-based subfolders in the sink for organization.

-We want separate files for historical weather that look similar to the below screenshot:
+We want separate files for historical weather that look similar to the below screenshot.
+Feel free to try to [dynamically name](https://www.youtube.com/watch?v=f_9LjNXWYSc&ab_channel=MitchellPearson) the files, but that is not a requirement.
 <div style="display: flex; flex-direction: column; align-items: center; gap: 10px; flex-wrap: wrap; text-align: center;">
   <img src="images\sink.png" alt="Grant Instructors Part 1" style="max-width: 50%; height: auto;">
   <i style ="max-width: 75%; height: auto;" ></i>
   </div>

-Feel free to try to [dynamically name](https://www.youtube.com/watch?v=f_9LjNXWYSc&ab_channel=MitchellPearson) the files, but that is not a requirement.
+After triggering the pipeline, we can then view the output in our Azure blob storage account using the storage browser and navigating to the correct directory.
+That concludes Homework 1!